 Pickaway-Ross Career & Technology Center (colloquially called Pickaway-Ross) is a career center serving Pickaway and Ross counties in Ohio.
 The high school is governed by the Pickaway-Ross County Joint Vocational School District.

 Founded in 1974, Pickaway-Ross offers 20 high school tech-prep programs to students from 10 high schools in Ross and Pickaway counties.
-High school students attend Pickaway-Ross their junior and senior years, and can earn a Career Passport in addition to a diploma from their home schools.
-Six hundred students attend Pickaway-Ross's main campus, and another 1,500 students attend off-campus (or satellite) programs housed in affiliated high schools.
+High school students attend Pickaway-Ross for their junior and senior years and can earn a Career Passport from Pickaway-Ross in addition to a diploma from their home schools.
+Six hundred students attend Pickaway-Ross's main campus and 1,500 students attend off-campus (or satellite) programs housed in affiliated high schools.

-Pickaway-Ross also has an Adult Education Division, providing programs in skilled trades, public safety and information technology.
+Pickaway-Ross also has an Adult Education department, providing career-development programs in skilled trades, public safety and information technology.
 Career enhancement courses in computers, leadership, photography and more are also offered.
 Adult Education's Business Services Department offers specialized training and consulting services to local businesses and industries.